MattDierick/RTD-APIm-ADC-Controller/source/class2/module2/module2.rst

 .. image:: ../pictures/module2/app2.png
    :align: center

 .. note :: In this lab, we will automate some tasks in the controller.
 As you noticed in the previous lab, it is long to create and you can make mistakes.
-We will deploy a new component with Postman
+We will deploy a new component using the NGINX Controller API.

 |